A pet parent's nightmare. On the night of Aug. 6, 2019, Derby was caught in a fire at Falconbridge Animal Hospital.

 Let’s Do More to Help Pets Like Derby

-That makes 22 total.
-Every fire truck in Durham is outfitted with these life-saving devices.
+With the 14 for Durham, that makes 22 pet oxygen kits donated in total.
+Now every fire truck in every one of these communities is outfitted with these life-saving devices.

 But there are still many city and volunteer squads that need our help.
 We want to keep going until every station in the state has pet oxygen kits.